Philip Agee

 Philip Burnett Franklin Agee (/ˈeɪdʒi/; January 19, 1935 - January 7, 2008) was a Central Intelligence Agency (CIA) case officer and writer of the 1975 bestseller, Inside the Company: CIA Diary, detailing his experiences in the Agency.
 Agee joined the CIA in 1957, and over the next decade had postings in Washington, D.C., Ecuador, Uruguay and Mexico.
 After resigning from the CIA in 1968, he became a leading opponent of its practices.
 A co-founder of the CounterSpy and CovertAction series of periodicals, he died in Cuba in January 2008.

 Early years

 Agee was born in Tacoma, Florida and raised in Tampa.
 In his memoir On the Run (1987), he wrote that he had "a privileged upbringing in a big white house bordering an exclusive golf club".
-After graduating from Tampa's Jesuit High School, he attended the University of Notre Dame, from which he graduated cum laude in 1956.
+After graduating from Tampa's Jesuit High School, he attended the University of Notre Dame, from which he graduated with honors in philosophy in 1956.
 He later attended the University of Florida College of Law, and served in the United States Air Force from 1957 to 1960.
 Agee then worked as a case officer for the Central Intelligence Agency from 1960 to 1968, including postings to Quito, Montevideo, and Mexico City.